-Most of Mukilteo's shoreline (90%+) has the railroad tracks and steep and unstable slopes that meet the designation criteria for Geologically Sensitive Areas under the 201806 Mukilteo Critical Areas Ordinance (CAO) (MMC 17B.52A).
+Most of Mukilteo's shoreline (90%+) has the railroad tracks and steep and unstable slopes that meet the designation criteria for Geologically Sensitive Areas under the 2018 Mukilteo CAO (MMC 17B.52A).
 The CAO establishes requirements for geotechnical evaluation of proposals that may impact or be impacted by geologically sensitive areas.
 Minimum setback requirements and other standards that minimize and mitigate geological impacts apply.
 Any activities that increase the threat of landslide or erosion of geologically sensitive areas are prohibited by the CAO.
-Mukilteo's clearing and gradinggrading and excavation ordinance (MMC\15.16) includes requirements for use of appropriate construction best management practices (BMPs) BMPs to limit direct and indirect impacts of erosion and associated downstream water quality impacts.
+Mukilteo's grading and excavation ordinance (MMC 15.16) includes requirements for use of appropriate construction best management practices (BMPs) to limit direct and indirect impacts of erosion and associated downstream water quality impacts.